 Function Parameters and Return Values

 Function parameters in Rust are declared with their names and types, separated by a colon.
-Multiple parameters are separated by commas.
+Commas separate multiple parameters.
 The return type is specified using the -> symbol, followed by the type.

 fn add(a: i32, b: i32) -> i32 {